-Last updated: 2019-08-20 16:43:06PDF
+Last updated: 2019-09-24 17:27:06PDF

 - Compliance: COS ensures data availability by providing multiple copies and erasure codes for data in physical disks by default.
-However, there may be compliance requirements in some industries stipulating that you keep separate copies in another region.
+However, there may be compliance requirements in some industries stipulating that you keep copies in another region.
 Cross-region replication allows data to be replicated across regions to meet such requirements.

 - Data migration and backup: You can copy your business data from one availability region to another one as needed to implement data migration and backup.

-The time it takes for COS to replicate objects depends on factors such as object size, distance between storage regions, and how the objects are uploaded.
+The time it takes for COS to replicate objects depends on factors such as object size, distance between storage regions, and how the objects were uploaded.
 The time needed for synchronization may range from a few minutes to a few hours, subject to such factors.

-- Distance between storage regions: The farther the regions are away from each other, the longer data transfer takes for synchronization.
+- Distance between the source and destination regions: the farther the regions are away from each other, the longer it takes to transfer data.

-Cross-region replication requires versioning to be enabled, which generates multiple historical versions of objects in the buckets and results in more storage consumption.
-Fees for data requests, downstream traffic, and data storage are incurred during COS cross-region replication.
-Among them, data storage fees are charged at the prices in the destination bucket region.
-If you want to reduce cross-region replication and versioning fees or customize your data retention methods, you can do so through lifecycle management based on your business needs.
+To use cross-region replication, you need to enable versioning, which will keep multiple historical versions of objects in the buckets and result in more storage consumption.
+COS cross-region replication will incur fees for data requests, downstream traffic, and data storage.
+Among them, data storage is charged at the prices in the destination bucket region.
+If you want to reduce the costs or customize your data retention approach, you can do so through lifecycle management based on your business needs.

 - If you want the object copies in the destination bucket to follow the same lifecycle rule as those in the source bucket, create the same lifecycle rule in the destination bucket.